paumurl/ChatUPM/README.md

 ```
 And that's it!
 You now have your dataframe, locally stored in the existing ``data`` folder.

 If you wish, you may obtain obtain the scraping and embeddings separately!
-Simply instantiate the ``model/scraping/generalScraper`` class or ``model/embeddings/embedder`` class respectively.
+Simply instantiate the ``model/scraping/generalScraper`` class or ``model/embeddings/embedder`` class respectively with the appropiate methods.
 You can proceed in the same way with ``model/chatbot/chatBot`` class to obtain the ChatUPM responses through the terminal:

 <p align="center">
     <img width="800" src="demo/terminal.png" alt="ChatUPM terminal response">